increasingawareness/digitalsafety.tips/content/_index.md

 ---

+# <i class="fas fa-list-ol" id="summary"></i> Summary

+1. Use a Chromium based browser for most tasks (Chrome, Brave, Bromite)
+2. Use Signal for communication
+3. Use Dice based passphrases
+4. Use a password manager
+5. Use two-factor authentication
+6. Sign up for haveibeenpwned
+7. Educate yourself on how to spot phishing and best daily practices
+8. Use Syncthing to keep your data in sync
+9. Turn on auto-updates
+10. Keep a passcode on your phone
+11. Stay informed, sign up for updates from the This Week in Security newsletter and the EFF
+12. Use other tools like Tor browser, Wire and veracrypt depending on your needs
+13. Phone: get a pixel or iPhone
+14. Computer: get a Macbook, Chromebook, or Qubes capable laptop
+15. Privacy is important
+16. Email: it's an insecure protocol, but Posteo, Tutanota, Protonmail, and Mailbox.org are a bit better than others
+17. Use Borg and Vorta to backup your devices.
+Perhaps use borgbase or Tarsnap.
+18. Get a PFsense router for your home network
+19. Social media is a dumpster fire; leave it.
+20. Carry a second factor token (Yubikey, Trezor, Onlykey)
+21. VPNs aren't really privacy friendly.
+Tor is better for private activities.

+---

 ## <i class="fas fa-user" id="about"></i> About

 This site was aimed at the layperson and was intended to get privacy-security preserving tech into the hands of as many people as possible.
 Therefore, it may not meet your needs if you require a higher level of anonymity or have a complex threat model.
 If your needs are greater than this project, please check out the following: